chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

 Now, we dive into exploratory data analysis (EDA), first for **individual features**, and then for the **relationship between status (discharged/deceased/hospitalised) and individual features**.

 ## Individual Features
-In this section, we visualise the key features in the dataset: (1) Age, (2) Gender, (3) Imported/Local, (4) No. of Sources, (5) Days in Hospital, and (6) Status.
-I omit the other features for the following reasons:

-* `Region_201` and `PlanningAr`: These features contained information on the location of cases in Singapore e.g. Toa Payoh/Bishan, East/West.
-A majority of the data was missing (~67%).
-* `PHI`, `Current_Lo`, and `Cluster`: These features contained information on the hospitals that cases were treated/held at.
-A large proportion of the data was missing (63-67%).
-Also, I didn't think it would be very fair to compare the discharge/death rates among the various hospitals because there is a lot of randomness in the kind of cases that get resolved.
+In this section, we visualise the key features in the dataset.
+I omitted location (town/planning area) data because a majority of the data was missing (~67%).
+I also omitted data on the hospitals that cases were treated/held at because I didn't think it would be fair to compare the discharge/death rates among the various hospitals.
+There is too much randomness in the kind of cases that get resolved.

 ![](../graphics/2020-04-09-singapore-covid19-case-data/output_15_0.png)